-As status, this bit is set by the TSS463 when error occurs in transmission or on a received frame.
-The user must reset it
+As status, this bit is set by the TSS463C when error occurs in transmission or on a received frame.
+The user must reset it.

-To abort the transmission defined in the channel, this bit can bit set to 1 by the user (see section 13. and 13.3.)
+To abort the transmission defined in the channel, this bit can be set to 1 by the user (see Section "Activate, Idle and Sleep Modes", page 51 and "Abort" on page 49)